VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step1.md

 3. After successfully importing the data into BigQuery, the `Ingest Data` function will send a message to the `yourname-ingestion-complete` topic in Google Cloud Pub/Sub.
 This message will notify all subscribers that new data has been loaded into BigQuery, allowing them to react accordingly, such as by initiating further data processing tasks.

 The Cloud Function `Ingest Data` will utilize the Google Cloud Storage, BigQuery, and Pub/Sub client libraries for these tasks.
-Our goal in this exercise is to fix the code for this function to make it function preperly and deploy it to Google Cloud.

 The resources needed these tasks are: